LLaRA: Large Language-Recommendation Assistant: Experiments and Results

 \section{Experiments and Results}

-In this section, we evaluate our proposed framework LLaRA on two real-world datasets, and compare it with several baselines, including traditional sequential recommender models and LLM4Rec models.
-Additionally, we carry out two ablation studies to illustrate the substantial enhancements brought about by the hybrid prompting method and curriculum prompt tuning strategy of LLaRA.
+In this section, we evaluate our proposed framework LLaRA on three real-world datasets, and compare it with several baselines, including traditional sequential recommender models and LLM4Rec models.
+Additionally, we carry out two ablation studies to demonstrate the substantial enhancements brought about by the hybrid prompting method and curriculum prompt tuning strategy of LLaRA.
 Furthermore, we present case studies to explicitly show our advantages over baselines.
-To demonstrate the superiority of our framework, we will showcase it by answering research questions as follows. \begin{itemize} \item \textbf{RQ1: } How does LLaRA perform compared with traditional sequential recommender models and LLM-based methods? \item \textbf{RQ2: } How does our hybrid prompting approach perform in comparison to other forms of item representation in prompting design? \item \textbf{RQ3: } How does our curriculum learning scheme perform measure against other modality injection methods? \end{itemize}
+To validate the superiority of our framework, we will showcase it by answering research questions as follows. \begin{itemize}[leftmargin=*] \item \textbf{RQ1: } How does LLaRA perform compared with traditional sequential recommender models and LLM-based methods? \item \textbf{RQ2: } How does our hybrid prompting perform in comparison to other forms of item representation in prompt design? \item \textbf{RQ3: } How does our curriculum learning scheme measure against other modality injection methods? \end{itemize}